giantswarm/releases/aws/v18.4.0/README.md

 This release also adds a new component `cilium-prerequisites` that installs `CiliumNetworkPolicy` CRDs towards the easier and downtime-free Cilium migration.
 This application can also be installed from the catalog.

+***Important for IRSA***
+When upgrading to AWS Release `v18.4.0` you can additionally set a annotation on AWSCluster CR `alpha.aws.giantswarm.io/enable-cloudfront-alias: ""` to enable the usage of the Cloudfront alternate domain name before v19 where it will be a default.
+This is useful if you want to take immeditately actions replacing `Kiam`.

 ## Change details